In accordance with the Federation Bylaws, the Board consists of both elected and appointed Officers each serving a one year term.

 Nancy Skokan serves as the Digital Marketing Chair this year.
 She is the President of the El Paso Aggie Mothers Club, which is a position she has held for the past 2 years.
 She was previously the Historian.
 She also served the Federation on the Nominating Committee in 2020.

 Nancy is self-employed as a Realtor®, licensed in Texas and New Mexico.
-She has spent her entire adult life in the real estate industry.
-She began her career in Houston with Chicago Title and then took a position with Stewart Title that moved to her to El Paso, and her love for the West Texas town began.
-It was there that she met her husband Thomas and married and began a family.
+She began her career in Houston with Chicago Title and then took a position with Stewart Title that moved to her to El Pas0.
+It was there that she met her husband Thomas and began a family.
 It was upon starting a family that she moved into the mortgage business.
 She owned her own mortgage brokerage company, El Paso Mortgage Corporation, for over 12 years.
 Feeling the need to change as the industry changed, she got her real estate license and began sales full time in 2014.
 She loves helping families with the biggest decision in their lives.

 Nancy’s son Matthew, Class of ‘22, attending Texas A & M was a dream come true.
 He will be graduating with a degree in Material Science Engineering.
 Nancy comes from a family of many Aggies, but she attended Sam Houston State, just up the road.
 She says, “I wasn’t a student here, but I got here as soon as I could as a MOM!”
 Her great-great…grandfather Colonel A.J.
 Rose was the President of the Board of Regents for Texas A & M from 1892-1896!
 There’s old maroon blood in her family!